Intra-Aortic Balloon Counterpulsation Pump

 During your procedure:

-- You will get medicine to decrease or prevent pain during the procedure.
-A small incision will be made through the skin in your groin and into the artery beneath the skin.
-If the artery in your groin cannot be used, your healthcare provider will choose a different blood vessel.
-The catheter may be put in through your chest and into your aorta.
-Your healthcare provider will use a type of x-ray called fluoroscopy to watch the catheter as it is inserted.
-He will also use it to check that the catheter is in the correct place.
+- A small incision will be made through the skin in your groin and into the artery beneath the skin.
+If the artery in your groin cannot be used, the catheter may be put in through your chest and into your aorta.
+Your healthcare provider will check that the catheter is in the correct place.

 - A plastic graft (small tube) will be put into the artery to hold it open.
 A catheter will be threaded through the artery until it enters the aorta, and is near your heart.
 When the catheter is in place, the graft will be removed, and the catheter will be left in your aorta.
 The end of the catheter will be secured to your skin to stop it from coming out.
 The area will be covered with bandages.